TheOrange-cmd/Unsupervised-Moving-Point-Detection/README.md

 [![PyTorch 2.6.0](https://img.shields.io/badge/PyTorch-2.6.0-orange.svg)](https://pytorch.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains a PyTorch-based re-implementation of M-Detector, an algorithm for detecting moving points within LiDAR sequences.
+This repository contains a PyTorch-based re-implementation of M-Detector[1], an algorithm for detecting moving points within LiDAR sequences.
 The core principle of the detector is to identify dynamic points by analyzing geometric inconsistencies over time against a dynamically built map of the static environment.

 ## Overview